 Numbers support these findings:

-- 93% said that adopting agile marketing helped them to improve speed-to-market
+- 93% said that adopting agile marketing processes helped them to improve speed-to-market

-- 87% said adopting agile marketing made their teams more productive
+- 87% said adopting agile marketing processes made their teams more productive

-- 80% said adopting agile marketing helped them deliver a better, more relevant end-product.
+- 80% said adopting agile marketing processes helped them deliver a better, more relevant end-product.

-Still, many marketing teams haven’t embraced the results nor agile marketing as yet.
+Still, many marketing organizations haven’t embraced the results nor agile marketing as yet.

 In essence, agile marketing is an incremental, iterative test and learn process.
 It is as easy as that.
 Still, there are many misconceptions about agile marketing.